-ACM is often caused by variants in genes encoding proteins in desmosomes, cell-cell adhesion organelles in myocardial intercalated and ks.
-S. Several studies have demonstrated reduced amounts of immunoreactive signation selected desmosomal proteins, gap junction proteins and ion channel proteins at intercalated discs in myocardium from ACM patients.
-The most consistent reductions, seen in hearts of patients with classical right ventricular disease, involve the observations protein plakoglobin and the major ventricular gap junction protein connexinal (Cx43).
+ACM is often caused by variants in genes encoding proteins in desmosomes, cell-cell adhesion organelles in myocardial intercalated disks [3].
+Several studies have demonstrated reduced amounts of https://doi.org/10.1016/j.ppedcard.2021.101458 immunoreactive signal for selected desmosomal proteins, gap junction proteins, and ion channel proteins at intercalated discs in myocardium from ACM patients.
+The most consistent reductions, seen in hearts of patients with classical right ventricular disease, involve the desmosomal protein plakoglobin and the major ventricular gap junction protein connexin43 (Cx43) [4-6].
 The diagnostic and/or prognostic significance of such changes is the subject of ongoing investigation but the potential clinical utility of this approach is severely limited by the need for myocardial tissue for analysis.

-Recognizing that pathogenic variants in desmosomal genes cause disease in heart and skin, we previously investigated whether buccal mucosa cells, which can be easily and safely obtained at minimal cost, could be used as a surrogate for myocardium in ACM patients.
-We found that immunoreactive signals for plakoglobin and Cx43 were diminished at cell junctions in buccal cell smears from ACM patients.
-Moreover, junctional signal for the desmosomal protein desmoplakin was reduced in buccal cells from patients with pathogenic variants in DSP, DSG2 or DSC2 but not PKP2 or JUP, whereas signal for the desmosomal protein plakophilin-1 (an isoform of plakophilin-2 expressed in outer stratified squamous epithelial cells) was depressed in patients with variants in PKP2 but not in other desmosomal genes.8
+Recognizing that pathogenic variants in desmosomal genes cause disease in heart and skin [7], we previously investigated whether buccal mucosa cells, which can be easily and safely obtained at minimal cost, could be used as a surrogate for myocardium in ACM patients.
+We found that immunoreactive signals for plakoglobin and Cx43 were diminished at cell junctions in buccal cell smears from ACM patients [8].
+Moreover, junctional signal for the desmosomal protein desmoplakin was reduced in buccal cells from patients with pathogenic variants in DSP, DSG2, or DSC2 but not PKP2 or JUP, whereas signal for the desmosomal protein plakophilin-1 (an isoform of plakophilin-2 expressed in outer stratified squamous epithelial cells) was depressed in patients with variants in PKP2 but not in other desmosomal genes [8].
+Redistribution of plakoglobin appeared to occur preferentially in ACM as it was not seen in buccal smears obtained from patients with ischemic, dilated, or hypertrophic cardiomyopathy [8].
+Moreover, buccal cells can be maintained in culture and used for personalized drug screening.
+For example, we showed that reduced cell surface signals for plakoglobin and Cx43 in cultured buccal cells from 6 adult ACM patients with documented desmosomal gene variants were normalized following exposure to SB216763, a GSK3p inhibitor that reverses ACM-related features in experimental models [8-10].